PhKhang/Captain-of-The-Space/README.md

 ![image](https://user-images.githubusercontent.com/84757707/208334110-7c2227a9-33b6-4791-bdcd-d1c362c39e7e.png)

-24/12: Ok playing gif in pygame is harder than i thought
+24/12: Ok playing gif in pygame is harder than i thought.
+The theme will be space and shooting stuff up to be more unique ig.
+And merry christmas
 ![image](https://user-images.githubusercontent.com/84757707/209442290-a7364297-3a85-44d4-b28d-c693d52ae946.png)